 Customer service is everything in today’s competitive business landscape.
 It’s not enough anymore to satisfy the expectations of the customers.
 Employers expect us to go above and beyond with our service, to surprise the customer (in good means, of course), and to ensure we did everything to turn them into a returning customer.

-- This is my first job application, and therefor I have no direct experience with going above and beyond.
+- This is my first job application, and therefor I have no direct experience with going above and beyond in the workplace.
 But I understand that this is a superbly competitive business, and unless we do something extra for a customer, or at least meet their expectations in all regards, they will leave us and do their shopping somewhere else.
 I hope to learn what it means to go above and beyond for customers, and will certainly try my best to surprise them with the quality of my service.

 - This is my first job application, but I can talk about an example from school.
 Honestly, I have always striven for excellence.
 When we had to write an essay, instead of required minimum of three pages I wrote five.
 When there was a chance to participate in a competition, or in a non-profit activity, such as cleaning the local river or painting the fence around the school, I always volunteered.
 I believe that law of action and reaction rules the world.
 I try my best to help, and many blessings come to my life in return.
 You can be sure that I want to continue following this philosophy in my first real job.